nbiancolin/nbiancolin.github.io/README.md

 # Nicholas Biancolin

 ## About Me
 Hi!
 I'm Nicholas Biancolin, an incoming Third Year Computer Engineering student at the University of Toronto.
 I am a motivated self starter, who is able to function independently and in teams to accomplish tasks on time and to high quality.
 I am dependable and will try my best to do an excellent job.
-I hope to gain skills and work experience while making a positive impac
+I hope to gain skills and work experience while making a positive impact

+> Alongside computer-related things, I am also a musician!
+Find out more about that at the [music section](./music/) of my website.

 ## Projects
 - [**Wiki Updater**](https://github.com/nbiancolin/wiki-updater)